rarneson/dotfiles/readme.md

 # Ryan's dotfiles.

+These are my dotfiles for the zsh shell using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).

 [mathias's readme](https://github.com/mathiasbynens/dotfiles/) is awesome. go read it.

 This is a fork of [Paul Irish's dotfiles](https://github.com/paulirish/dotfiles), which is a fork of [mathias's](https://github.com/mathiasbynens/dotfiles/).
 However, since I'm using zsh and not bash, I've removed quite a few dotfiles.